VyperGroup/specifications-v4/BareServer.md

 - versions {Array{String}}: A list of version names this server supports. (resolvable to http://server/versionName/)
 - language {String{NodeJS,Deno,Bun,ServiceWorker,Java,PHP,Rust,C,C++,C#,Ruby,Go,Crystal,Shell}}: The runtime. "language" is kept for legacy purposes.
 - memoryUsage {Number}?: The memory used by the server in base MB.

+> TODO: Instead of providing this provide types inside of the repo

 In NodeJS, memoryUsage should be calculated by: